vuestorefront/storefront-ui/packages/vue/docs/customization.md

   --icon-width: 2rem;
 }
 ```
-You can override any variable in `sfui.scss` file in a root of your project.
+You can override any variable in `sfui.scss` file.
 To find the variable name to override, go to [Components documentation](https://docs.storefrontui.io/components).

 :::tip
 You can use `sfui.scss` to create and share completely new design system for Storefront UI